 Patient portals can improve the healthcare team’s workflows and decrease repetitive tasks, such as manually calling patients with appointment reminders or printing and mailing various test results.
 This frees up the team’s time to focus on the patient’s care.

 The Office of the National Coordinator for Health Information Technology (ONC) envisions patient engagement as a continuum, whose end-goal is making the patient a part of the healthcare team.
 This continuum starts with encouraging portal access as a foundational tool in patient engagement.

 While a patient portal is not the end-goal of patient access, it paves the way for greater engagement and participation.
 Carefully select a patient portal with robust features that fulfill the needs of patients and staff and help the practice meet regulatory requirements.
 When selecting a portal, consider its seamless integration with your EMR system and its ability to connect securely from any device (tablets, Smartphones, PCs, and Macs) that can connect to the internet.

-Patient engagement does not happen overnight or by simply turning on a new system.
-It may take time for practices, providers, patients, and families to fully embrace the new partnership and the new tools.
+It does not happen overnight or by simply turning on a new system.
+It may take time for practices, providers, patients, and families to fully embrace the new partnership and the new patient engagement tools.
 Challenges and change will be part of the process.
 It is important that with this realization comes a commitment to the vision and the end-goal.